Game Resort, Clays Club, And Event Center

 Stewards of the Land

 Many years ago, Longmeadow Game Resort started planting natural habitats to help build up the pheasant population.
-Nearly two decades ago, Longmeadow became a licensed Game-bird Park with the Colorado Division of Wildlife enabling us to raise and release pheasant, quail and chukar, not only for hunting, but to replenish wild game populations and develop new areas of habitat.
+Nearly two decades ago, Longmeadow became a licensed Game-bird Park with the Colorado Division of Wildlife enabling us to raise and release pheasant, quail and chukar, not only for our Colorado hunting grounds, but to replenish wild game populations and develop new areas of habitat.

 Our efforts also have created a great natural habitat for dove migration—a testament to just some of the ways Longmeadow is committed to wildlife management, and ultimately, stewardship of the land.